aleszamp98/ProMeteo/docs/source/pages/welcome.rst

-During execution, the program communicates with the user via the terminal and generates a log file that captures the same interactions, allowing it to be run in the background .
+During execution, the program communicates with the user via the terminal and generates a log file that captures the same interactions, allowing it to be run in the background.

 Configuration File
 ------------------